albill/albill.github.com/_posts/2004-05-07-einstuerzende-neubauten.markdown

 ---
+author: admin
+date: '2004-05-07 11:24:00'
 layout: post
+slug: einstuerzende-neubauten
+status: publish
 title: Einstuerzende Neubauten
-published: true
-meta:
-  no_lj: "1"
-tags:
+wordpress_id: '98'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 The other thing that we did this week was go see <span style="font-weight: bold;">Einstuerzende Neubauten</span> this week for R's birthday.
 I'd never seen them in concert before but R has been a big fan for quite a while and it was a chance to get out.